Practice Areas

 An SR-22 certificate is usually required for three to five years when reinstating your license after a DUI.
 You will have to work with your insurer to file a new certificate with the BMV each year, which may require an annual fee.

-You May Need SR-22 Without Owning a Vehicle
+Do I Need an SR-22 Without Owning a Vehicle?

 Not owning your own car does not mean you are released from the SR-22 DUI financial responsibility requirement.
 The state assumes that if you want your driver’s license back, you will drive.
 It does not matter if a vehicle is in your name or not.
 You could borrow a family member or friend’s vehicle or rent one.